theBrianCui/ArnoldJS/README.md

-Inspired by [ArnoldC](https://github.com/lhartikk/ArnoldC), ArnoldJS adds syntactic sugar to JavaScript that makes it less forgiving, more emotional, and even painful to write, allowing you to do less with more code!
+Inspired by [ArnoldC](https://github.com/lhartikk/ArnoldC), ArnoldJS adds syntactic sugar to JavaScript that makes it less forgiving, more emotional, and even painful to write, allowing you to do less with more code.

 Quotes by Arnold Schwarzenegger act as intuitive replacements for common JavaScript keywords, operators, and more.
 You can continue to use raw JavaScript inside ArnoldJS, and the `arnoldjs` transpiler will convert ArnoldJS code into raw JavaScript.

-Installation:
+**Installation:**

 `npm install -g arnoldjs`

-Usage:
+**Usage:**

 `arnoldjs [input-file] [output-file]`

 The contents of `[output-file]` will be replaced by the transpiled contents of `[input-file]`.
 Input files conventionally use the `.ajs` extension, and output files conventionally use the `.js` extension, though any file extensions can be provided.

+ArnoldJS can also be used as a module in your code to be called programatically:

+`npm install --save arnoldjs`

+Usage:

+    var arnoldjs = require('arnoldjs');
+    var ajsProgram = "TERMINATED";
+    var jsProgram = arnoldjs.transpile(ajsProgram); //stores ";"

 Example Program
 ----------------